 Yes, see the answer above.

 If you work in the lab, you can check out a textbook to use in the lab.
 If you own the software on your own computer, you can buy the textbook and work from home.

-We are using the Adobe CC 2017 version of the textbooks for all applications.
+We are using the current year-to-date Adobe CC version of the textbooks for all applications.
 If you have older software, or older books, and wish to use them, contact your instructor and we will make accommodations.

 GRDSN 158 & 166

 |Adobe Photoshop CC: The Professional Portfolio||Author: Against The Clock Team||Against The Clock||

 |GRDSN 163 & 168